BjerknesClimateDataCentre/KPI/README.md

 all figures to a report section).
 Finally, the main script creates the report as an html string and converts it to pdf format.

-See more detialed information inside the individual script files.
+See more detailed information inside the individual script files.